sharetribe/flex-docs/src/docs/concepts-payments/using-stored-payment-cards/index.md

 charges the customer's card every month, until the customer cancels the storage subscription.

-Right now, Sharetribe Flex doesn't offer support for Stripe subscriptions.
-However, there is a workaround.
+Right now, Sharetribe doesn't offer support for Stripe subscriptions.
+However, there is a workaround with custom development.
 Once the customer has made the initial booking and payment, you would send a request to your own backend component, for instance the server of your Sharetribe Web Template, which would then create a subscription with the stored credit card of the customer.
-The subsequent subscription payments would then not be visible in Flex Console, but you could monitor them from Stripe dashboard.
+The subsequent subscription payments would then not be visible in Sharetribe Console, but you could monitor them from Stripe dashboard.